GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 ##### Including Manual Test Methods in the OSCAL SAP Test Plan Section

-The FedRAMP OSCAL SAP terms-and-condition assembly should contain a part with ns=\"https://fedramp.gov/ns/oscal\" name=\"manual-methods-testing\" when needed to facilitate rendering of OSCAL SAP by tools.
+The FedRAMP OSCAL SAP terms-and-condition assembly should contain a part with `ns="https://fedramp.gov/ns/oscal" name="manual-methods-testing"` when needed to facilitate rendering of OSCAL SAP by tools.
 The insert elements can be used by tool developers as insertion points for data items such as test ID, test name, and test description if the tool is able to manage them as parameters.
 The use of